Homelessness can't be ignored any longer.

 Becoming a partner of Crisis will support you and your colleagues to play a part in ending homelessness for good.
 The Partnerships team will help you to fundraise creatively and engage in inspiring volunteering opportunities, to show you the impact of your support.

 Corporate supporters of Crisis give more than just money.
-Their time, energy and expertise supports homeless people at our Skylight centres to find their confidence and re-enter employment; our Best Practice team to develop sector-leading policy recommendations; and our Christmas guests to take their first steps out of homelessness.
+Their time, energy and expertise supports homeless people at our Skylight centres to find their confidence and re-enter employment; our Research and Best Practice team to develop sector-leading campaigns and policy recommendations; and our Christmas guests to take their first steps out of homelessness.

 Please get in touch with us today if you are interested in working with Crisis to end homelessness.
 If you are looking to make a one-off corporate gift, please donate here.
-If you would like to attend a 'Welcome to Crisis' breakfast, please register to attend.
+If you would like to attend an event or webinar, please register to attend.
 If you are a business owner or senior colleague at your organisation and would like to make a large personal donation, please visit our philanthropy page.

 Crisis' strategic partnerships go beyond simply providing staff with exciting ways to volunteer and fundraise.
 We work to build partnerships which make a lasting difference to our mission to end homelessness.